CaptainOsi/AutoLauncher/README.md

 AutoLauncher is a programm which can execute an autohotkey script uploaded on a website.

-> With the autolauncher u can execute an autohotkey script which is upload on Internet.
-With this u can update
+> With the autolauncher you can execute an autohotkey script which is upload on Internet.
+With this you can update
 > this script and the users can have the updates instantaneously.

-### Installation
+## Installation

-First u have to upload ur script on the internet.
+First you have to upload ur script on the internet.
-Second, u have to change this file, u have to change the url by your.
+Second, you have to change this file, you have to change the url by your.

 ```sh
 urlscript := "http://url"
 ```

-U remplace by :
+You can remplace by :

 ```sh
 urlscript := "http://your_url_that_contains_ur_script"
 ```

+###Distributing your script

+After, you can create an executable and distributing to your users.
+When you change the script which has uploaded, the users can have the updates.

 License
 ----